 Who Has the Right to Make Funeral Arrangements in Virginia?

 Virginia law determines who can make decisions about funerals and body disposition -- that is, burial or cremation -- after someone dies.
 This right and responsibility goes either to a person you name in a signed, notarized document or your next of kin.
 (Virginia Code §§ 54.1-2825 and 54.1-2807(B).)
+"Next of kin" includes the following people:

 If your next of kin disagree about your final arrangements, they must go to court to resolve their dispute.
 (Virginia Code § 54.1-2807.01.)
 To avoid such an outcome, it’s wise to name your representative in advance.